• Vancouver Tech Journal

 By 2016, Fantuan became the top Chinese food delivery service in Vancouver, achieved net profitability, and expanded to Toronto.

 Two years later, the company launched in other Canadian cities before raising its seed round for an undisclosed amount.
-Then, Fantuan expanded to the U.S. and was quick to prepare for the COVID-19 pandemic ahead of competitors — even being the first to offer ‘contactless delivery.’
+Then, Fantuan expanded to the U.S. and was quick to prepare for the COVID-19 pandemic ahead of competitors — being the first to offer “contactless delivery.”

 By 2020, Fantuan became a life services platform as customers could have drivers deliver goods or run errands for them.
-That same year, Fantuan raised USD $12 million from its series A round and launched the English version of its app.
-The company then raised USD $35 million in its series B round, expanded to the U.K. and Australia, and onboarded a diverse range of restaurants over the next two years.
+That same year, the company raised USD $12 million in its Series A round and launched the English version of its app.
+Over the next two years, Fantuan raised USD $35 million in its Series B round, expanded to the U.K. and Australia, and onboarded a diverse range of restaurants.

-Then, between 2023 and now, Fantuan raised USD $40 million in its series C round and was listed on Deloitte’s ‘Enterprise-Industry Leaders’ list — boasting an over 500 per cent three-year revenue growth rate.
-Fantuan also acquired the food delivery line from Chowbus, an all-in-one restaurant POS system.
+Following, Fantuan raised USD $40 million in its Series C round in 2023 and was listed on Deloitte’s "Enterprise-Industry Leaders" list this year, boasting a three-year revenue growth rate of over 500 per cent.
+The company also acquired the food delivery line from Chowbus, an all-in-one restaurant POS system, this year.

 Key drivers of growth